 Admission to the Master of Science in Data Science and Business Analytics program is highly selective.
 We are looking for exceptional students with a strong interest in data sciences and business analytics, who have shown a high level of ability demonstrated by past performance in appropriate coursework and/or by workplace experience as well as standardized testing.

 All applicants are expected to have basic background in mathematics (in particular probability and statistics) and computing (at least one college-level course or equivalent knowledge in computer programming using a high-level language like C, C++, Java, Python, R, FORTRAN, etc.), as well as a bachelor's degree or equivalent.
-Applicants must submit either GRE or GMAT scores, a professional resume, a personal statement and contact information for three people who will submit letters of recommendation.
+Applicants must submit either GRE or GMAT scores, a professional resume, a personal statement, and contact information for two people who will submit letters of recommendation.
 English Language Proficiency passing test scores (See Graduate School Minimum Test Scores) are required for international applicants.

 Applicants who do not have sufficient background in mathematics and computing may still be admitted, with the expectation that they either learn the necessary background material on their own before arriving or take one or more preparatory courses from Wayne State University such as: